 engine, vehicle, plant, equipment or machinery means any engine, motor vehicle, plant, equipment or machinery that is, or that is activated by, an internal combustion engine;

-fire fighting vehicle means a motor vehicle that —

-(a) is capable of carrying at least 400 litres of water; and

-(b) is fitted with a pump and at least 15 m of hose with a minimum diameter of 19 mm and capable of delivering water through an adjustable nozzle;

-necessary agricultural activity means an agricultural activity that cannot be postponed until after the total fire ban without detriment to livestock or crops;

 road has the meaning given in the Road Traffic Act 1974 section 5(1).

 (2) The use or operation of any engine, vehicle, plant, equipment or machinery on land on which there is bush or which is under crop or pasture or stubble is prescribed for the purposes of section 22B(3)(c) of the Act.